NightKhaos/AlienInvasion/README.md

-Alien Invasion
+Docker Invasion
 ==============
-This is the sample game that is built in the first three Chapter of mobile HTML5 Game Development.
+This is the sample game that is based on an open source [game by cykod](https://github.com/cykod/AlienInvasion)

 It is released under both the GPL and MIT license to do with what you will.

-Playable Version:
-http://cykod.github.com/AlienInvasion/
+Playable Version hosted by Cykod: http://cykod.github.com/AlienInvasion/

 Bit.ly link for mobile:
 http://bit.ly/html5-invasion

-If you make an interesting fork or enhancement of the game, let me know and it'll get linked to here.
-This original repo will stay matching the code in the book.

 For more  [HTML5 Game Development](http://www.html5gamedevelopment.org) resources, see: